 Time of day (late night driving is statistically more dangerous)

-These innovations soon attracted insurance companies.
+These innovations quickly attracted insurance companies.
 Today, The Floow works with Direct Line and many other insurers in multiple regions.

 The result?
 Fewer accidents and fewer complaints.

-The second advantage is less obvious.
-Historically, insurance companies have had no obvious dialogue with customers after purchasing the policy - unless there was a complaint.
-With a safe driving app in place, they can stay in constant touch.
+The second benefit is less obvious.
+Historically, insurance companies have had no visible dialogue with customers after purchasing a policy—unless there was a complaint.
+With a safe driving app in place, they can stay in constant contact.

-Here finally there is the possibility to develop a real relationship with the customer.
-But which channel to use?
-Well, there is email of course.
+Here, finally, is the opportunity to develop a real relationship with the customer.
+But which channel should you use?
+Well, there's email, of course.
 But for more direct and immediate use cases, a more effective option is the SMS: the universal channel that everyone understands.

-“The challenge for many of our customers is that drivers don't really think about insurance.
-Using text messaging and apps, insurers can engage their customers for the first time.
-They can ask drivers to check their data, evaluate their scores and see which rewards can be redeemed. "
+"The challenge for many of our customers is that drivers don't really think about insurance.
+Using text messages and apps, insurers can engage their customers for the first time.
+They can ask drivers to review their data, evaluate their scores, and see what premiums they can redeem."

 Rebecca Bell, marketing director of The Floow

-In most cases, insurers offer Amazon coupons or similar as premiums.
-However, there is always a risk that scammers could steal the codes and claim these rewards.
+In most cases, insurers offer Amazon vouchers or similar as rewards.
+However, there's always the risk that scammers could steal the codes and claim these rewards.
 To combat this, The Floow has chosen to use SMS as an authentication method.
-Therefore, when the driver redeems a reward, The Floow sends a text-based single access code, which the recipient uses to prove their identity.
+Therefore, when the driver redeems a reward, The Floow sends a one-time access code via text message, which the recipient uses to prove their identity.

-The first time a customer requested this type of functionality, they wanted it live in a few days.
-To meet the deadline, The Floow used SMS APIs provided by the CLX messaging specialist.
-It has simply incorporated these APIs into its systems using a “communication platform as a service” (CPaaS) model.
+The first time a customer requested this type of feature, they wanted it live within days.
+To meet the deadline, The Floow utilized the SMS APIs provided by messaging specialist CLX.
+They simply incorporated these APIs into their own systems using a "communications platform as a service" (CPaaS) model.

-According to Bell, messaging has helped insurers meet their twin goals of staying in touch with drivers and making premiums safer.
+According to Bell, messaging has helped insurers achieve their twin goals of staying connected with drivers and making premiums more secure.
 Now he hopes to go further with chatbots.